commitware/Covid-19-Insight-tracker-Global/README.md

 Gives insight on covid-19.
 How it spreads, precautions to be taken etc.

 News:
-Shows new update of all related to health.
+Shows news update anything related to health based on location.

 Settings:
 Change setting related to app behavior.